 We have hit our meeting scheduling goal and would like to see them get two more meetings each per week.

-The team just had their most successful quarter yet and they are eager to keep improving; I want to reward them with sales training.
+The team just had their most successful quarter yet and they are eager to keep improving; I want to reward them with online sales training.

 I want to get the team excited for the upcoming year, and want to do a sales training workshop at the SKO